Joseon: China

+Ming dynasty

 In 1392, General Yi Sŏng-gye led a successful coup to take political power in Korea from the King.
 General Yi's followers forced him to take the crown as Taejo of Joseon, thus establishing a new dynasty.
 In search of a justification for its rule given the lack of a royal bloodline, the new regime wanted recognition from other countries such as China.
 Furthermore, the only way to establish diplomatic relations and trade with China was to accept the tributary system of China.
 Thus, Joseon joined the Imperial Chinese tributary system in 1401 within the context of the Mandate of Heaven, in return for recognition.
 Within this tributary system, China assumed the role of a "big brother", with Korea maintaining the highest position among the tributary states, which also included countries such as the Ashikaga shogunate, Ryukyu Kingdom, Lan Xang, Đại Việt, and the Ayutthaya Kingdom, in return for accepting the subordinate tributary role of a "younger brother".
 A series of diplomatic ventures illustrate the persistence of Joseon's sadae (serving the great or serving Ming China) diplomacy in dealings with Ming dynasty.
 Sadae construes China as the center of a Confucian moral universe and describes a foreign policy characterized by the various ways a weaker nation-state such as Korea acknowledges the strength of a greater power such as China.
 Sadae is made manifest in the actions of the weaker nation-state as it conveys goodwill and respect through its envoys.
 Sadaejuui conflates an attitude of subservience with the political realism which accompanies the prudent recognition of greater power.
 As a foundation of diplomacy, the Joseon kingdom presumed that the Korean state was positioned within a Sinocentristic milieu.